 How to do Sydney with the family

-We get the insider tips from a Sydney mum on where to take the kids on a holiday in the harbour city.
+Insider tips from a Sydney mum on where to take the kids on a holiday in the harbour city.

 - April 2019

 Not sure what to do in Sydney with the kids?
-Sydney mum and founder of parenting website Out and About Baby, Laura Ruston, gives us a local expert's view on kid-friendly hotspots around the city.
+Sydney mum and founder of parenting website Out and About Baby, Laura Ruston, gives us a local expert's view on kid-friendly spots around the city.

 Beaches entertain kids of all ages

 The city’s eastern beaches have different personalities to suit all age groups.
-Bronte’s sparkling Bogey Hole rock pool is perfect for learner swimmers, while snorkelling at Clovelly Bay will thrill older kids – the coast between Bronte and Coogee to the south is an aquatic reserve, teeming with fish and sea stars (you can rent gear at Pro Dive opens in new window in Coogee).
-Finish with a meal at cool but casual Italian eatery Totti’s opens in new window, in nearby Bondi.
+Bronte’s sparkling Bogey Hole rock pool is perfect for learner swimmers, while snorkelling at Clovelly Bay will thrill older kids – the coast between Bronte and Coogee to the south is an aquatic reserve, teeming with fish and sea stars (you can rent gear at Pro Dive in Coogee).
+Finish with a meal at cool but casual Italian eatery Totti’s, in nearby Bondi.